 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Irish Continental reported total carbon emissions of approximately 547,519,000 kg CO2e, comprising about 547,415,000 kg CO2e from Scope 1 and 104,000 kg CO2e from Scope 2 emissions.
-This marks a notable increase from 2022, where total emissions were about 522,016,000 kg CO2e, with Scope 1 emissions at approximately 521,985,000 kg CO2e and Scope 2 at 31,000 kg CO2e.
-Over the past few years, Irish Continental has shown fluctuations in its emissions, with 2021 emissions recorded at about 402,995,000 kg CO2e, and 2020 at approximately 340,270,000 kg CO2e.
-The company has not disclosed any specific reduction targets or initiatives under the Science Based Targets initiative (SBTi) or other climate pledges, indicating a potential area for improvement in their climate commitments.
-Overall, while Irish Continental's emissions have increased in recent years, the absence of defined reduction targets suggests a need for enhanced strategies to address their carbon footprint and align with industry standards for climate action.
+This marks an increase from 2022, where total emissions were about 522,016,000 kg CO2e, with Scope 1 emissions at approximately 521,985,000 kg CO2e and Scope 2 emissions at 31,000 kg CO2e.
+Over the past few years, Irish Continental's emissions have fluctuated, with 2021 emissions recorded at about 402,995,000 kg CO2e, and 2020 emissions at approximately 340,270,000 kg CO2e.
+The company has not disclosed any specific reduction targets or initiatives as part of its climate commitments, indicating a potential area for future focus in sustainability efforts.
+Overall, Irish Continental's emissions data highlights the need for ongoing monitoring and potential strategies to address carbon output, particularly in light of increasing emissions trends.

 Access structured emissions data, company-specific emission factors, and source documents